wp-plugins/wp-spreadplugin/readme.txt

 = I just want to display one price.
 What to do? =

 Please have look at the file `/wp-content/plugins/wp-spreadplugin/css/spreadplugin.css` and search for `.spreadshirt-article #price-`.
-Depending on what kind of price you want to hide, remove the `/* */` from the style.
+Depending on what kind of price you want to hide uncomment the line.

 == Screenshots ==